outrera/philtroy/README.md

 ISSUES:
 - NPCs should remember previous dialogues
 - Make sure that UI dialogues are really blocking
-- how to store character properties?
+- how to store character properties? #pending merge of extended dialogue system

 Updates: